nixii/ManyHats/README.md

 ![Example of swapping hats](https://github.com/nixii/ManyHats/blob/main/example0.gif)

 ## About
-This is a simple plugin that lets you put any item on yur head as a hat.
+This is a simple plugin that lets you put any item on your head as a hat.
 In Survival mode, you can simply click with the item on your helmet slot like you would to put on a helmet.
 In any gamemode, you can run the `/hat` command to swap your current hat and held item.
 It's that simple!

+You can't just put it on your helmet slot in creative mode due to technical limitation.
+But the `/hat` command will still work.

 ## Installation
 1. Create a paper server to install the plugin on if you haven't already.
 I recommend the [official Paper setup